Nielsbishere/core/styleguide.md

 - Avoid code duplication with and through templates
 - Ensure template functions / classes are "safe" through type checking if possible (static_assert).
+- Should be C++ standard, so no template functions in template classes or explicit template function declarations.

 ## Functions & variables